attacker145/CC3200-IoT/README.md

 7) Open a serial terminal application such as CoolTerm or Putty or termite and connect to the debugging serial port.

-8) If not already installed, place a jumper between VCC and P58 to enable AP mode for configuring of network parameters.

-9) Run the application.
+8) Run the application.
    * Remove the SOP2 jumper.

-   * Reset the board.
+9) Press and hold SW2 switch then reset the board (note: you can switch to AP mode by pressing SW2 button after the board is reset as well.)

 10) Connect to the "mysimplelink-XXXXXX" Access Point on smartphone, tablet or laptop and open the webpage at "mysimplelink.net".